Preface

 Q: I read about a built in mission editor and other cool features, but I cannot find them.

 A: There are distinct release and debug builds.
 Debug or developer builds contain additional features that can be used to diagnose issues easier or to create new scenarios or missions.
 These debug features are error prone, they are not meant to be end user proof.
 Additionally these features can be abused, they also make it possible to cheat and use exploits in ways that the game does not know about which is not fair so normal users are encouraged to use release builds.
-If you want to use debug builds you need to create a free GitHub account to download CI/CD builds or you need to build the game yourself from source code.
+If you want to use debug builds you can download a nightly build or you need to build the game yourself from source code.
 You can always visit the discord server for help where the debug features are also described in more details.

 Q: The settings.ini file contains many settings but I do not know what they mean.